-We are in the process of moving Word of Hope Ministries to Cypress, Texas in early 2020.
+We are in the process of moving Word of Hope Ministries to Cypress, Texas.
 Check back here often for updates about current ministry availability.

 This post was first posted at the Biblical Counseling Coalition